 Learn a Foreign Language

-The world is more connected than ever and globalization and as the world becomes smaller, connecting to those around it, can lead to great networking opportunities or friendships and the best way to connect is to learn a foreign language.
-There are many ways to take on this challenge starting with the simplest method of downloading a language learning app, Like DuoLingo, which is free and so easy to use.
-Using an app.
-Is great because you can practice and learn whenever and wherever you want; at home or at a coffee shop and it can be a great way to maximize your time during waiting periods, like before an appointment or on your commute (among other things you are already doing on your commute).
+The world is more connected than ever and as the world becomes smaller due to globalization, connecting to those around it, can lead to great networking opportunities and the best way to connect is to learn a foreign language.
+There are many ways to take on this challenge starting with the simplest method of downloading a language learning app, like DuoLingo, which is free and so easy to use.
+Using an app is great because you can practice and learn whenever and wherever you want; at home or at a coffee shop and it can be a great way to maximize your time during waiting periods, like before an appointment or on your commute (among other things you are already doing on your commute).
 You can also join a foreign language course or a school and benefit from learning with a teacher and peers.
 But I would argue the best way to learn a language is to find someone local who speaks another language and do an exchange.
 Meet once a week and exchange their time teaching you a language and offer to teach them something in return.
 If you are in a big city, chances are there are so many people from many different places looking to improve their English.
 That’s how I learned Hebrew when I moved abroad.
 I posted in a Facebook Group that I wanted to learn Hebrew.
 Gal answered the call and we met once a week at this incredible French Bakery and that’s how I learned Hebrew and her, English.
 The experience was great and a lot of fun.
 This extra-curricular activity is obviously one that is challenging but the rewards are fulfilling.
 It’s something you put on your resume and will make you stand out.
 Your employer and international clients will surely be impressed and it's a step closer to gaining career opportunities and chances to relocate.
 Not to mention the skills you work at when learning a language like memory, discipline, and confidence.
 By the way, the best languages to learn are Mandarin, Spanish and Arabic because of their countries’ growing economies and the number of speakers.

 Skills Earned: Memory, Multitasking, Cultural Awareness